skuep/AIOC/README.md

 Upload:
   - Select Radio->Upload to Radio
   - That's it

+## Notes on VaraFM
+Select "DTR only" for PTT Pin, so that the correct RTS/DTR sequence is generated for PTT

+# Known issues
+There are known issues with EMI, when using a handheld radio with a monopole (i.e. stock) antenna.
+In this case, the USB cable will (inadvertently) work as a tiger-tail (counterpoise) and thus, high RF currents go through the USB lines which cause issues with the USB connection.
+Some people have connected cables between the radio and the AIOC and put a ferrite core on those wires, which seems to reduce those issues.
+I am trying to find out, which of the wires between the radio and the AIOC produce the problem, so that we might add SMD ferrites on the AIOC in the future

 # Future work
 I encourage you to check for Pre-Releases announcing upcoming features.
 Currently we are working on